 Reference Card or Third Party Design?

-Even after you decide what GPU you're after (say, for example, an RTX 2060 Super like the cards in the image above), you'll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
-Nvidia makes and sells its own cards under the Founders Edition moniker for higher end models, while AMD licenses its reference design to other manufacturers.
+Even after you decide what GPU you're after (say, for example, an RTX 3060 Ti), you'll usually be faced with plenty of options in terms of cooler design and brand or manufacturer.
+Nvidia makes and sells its own cards under the Founders Edition moniker for higher-end models, while AMD licenses its reference design to other manufacturers.
 Both companies' GPUs appear in third-party cards from several different vendors.

 More expensive third-party cards will have elaborate coolers, extra fans, and often higher clock speeds, but they can also be more expensive than the reference card.
 And overclocking gains are often minimal (with gains of just a few FPS, particularly at higher resolutions).
 That said, beefier cooling can often translate to cooler, quieter operation, which can be important given that high-end graphics cards are usually the noisiest, most heat-generating parts in a PC build.
+We've also noticed that Nvidia's RTX 3080 and 3090 Founders Edition cards (along with several custom models) can get particularly hot on their GDDR6X, so it pays to do some research.
 For much more on this discussion, see our Graphics Card Face-Off: Founders Edition or Reference GPUs vs 3rd-Party Design feature.

 Card Recommendations by Resolution / Use Case

 Once you've considered all the above and are ready to narrow down your choices, you can head to our GPU Benchmarks and our Best Graphics Cards to help finalize your buying decision.
 Here we include a condensed version of our current favorite cards for common resolutions and gaming scenarios below.
-Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping off point to finding, say, the best AMD Radeon RX 5600 XT model for your particular 1080p gaming build.
+Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping-off point to finding, say, the best AMD Radeon RX 6800 XT model for your particular gaming build.

 Best Budget Pick: Nvidia GeForce GTX 1650 Super

-While AMD's RX 570 4GB is still available for $120, Nvidia's GTX 1650 Super is about 30% faster, but that's only a small part of the upgrades.
-It also uses substantially less power, plus it includes Nvidia's latest NVENC hardware to help with video encoding and decoding.
+Nvidia's GTX 1650 Super is arguably the best overall card for budgets of under $200.
+It's about 30% faster than AMD's old RX 570, uses substantially less power, and includes Nvidia's latest NVENC hardware to help with video encoding and decoding.
 You don't actually need a ton of CPU power to livestream your gameplay, as the 1650 Super is more than capable of doing the dirty work all on its own.

 Zotac GeForce GTX 1650 SuperView Deal